 CINAHL is the single most important database for nursing systematic reviews and must be included in every nursing evidence synthesis.
 CINAHL indexes over 5,500 nursing and allied health journals, many of which are not indexed in MEDLINE.
 CINAHL uses its own controlled vocabulary (CINAHL headings) that includes nursing-specific terms not found in MeSH.

-When building your Boolean search strategy for CINAHL, use both CINAHL headings and free-text terms.
-CINAHL's search interface differs from PubMed, so your search strategy will need to be translated for CINAHL-specific syntax.
+When building your our guide to boolean search strategy for CINAHL, use both CINAHL headings and free-text terms.
+CINAHL's search interface differs from PubMed, so your understanding search strategy will need to be translated for CINAHL-specific syntax.

 MEDLINE (via PubMed)